 In this post, we’ll go over what keyword density means, whether it’s important for SEO, and some actionable tips for you to get the most out of keywords.

-Quite simply, keyword density is the number of times a keyword is used on a webpage relative to the page’s total word count.
+Quite simply, keyword density is the number of times a keyword appears or is used on a webpage relative to the page’s total word count.
 Usually, keyword density is expressed in the form a of a percentage that can be calculated with the following formula:

 Number of target keywords / total number of words = keyword density